bobalicious/amoss/README.md

 Apex Mock Objects, Spies and Stubs - A Simple Mocking framework for Apex (Salesforce)

-## Known Issue

-There is a known issue (#103) in using Amoss in a namespaced package - this appears to be caused by the way in which types are described in assertion texts.
-It is possible that Amoss does actually work in this scenario, although at this point it cannot be guaranteed.

 ## Why use Amoss?

 Amoss provides a simple interface for implementing Mock, Test Spy and Stub objects (Test Doubles) for use in Unit Testing.